 Who does ACRM collect for?

 Consumers report being contacted by ACRM about debts from the companies below.
-Telecom, banking and retail accounts come up across the list.
+Telecom, banking and retail accounts come up frequently.

 Industry | Consumer-reported creditors |